F00DLY/foodly/README.md

   - Add, update, or remove items from the restaurant menu.

+- **Enhanced Restaurant Order Management:**

+  - Provide a comprehensive view of order details for restaurants.
+  - Allow restaurants to update order status to reflect progress (e.g., pending, on the way).

+### Additional Features:

+- **Profile Pages for Users and Restaurants:**
+  - Dedicated profile pages for both students and restaurant owners.
+  - Capability to view personal details and update passwords, enhancing account security and customization.

+### Admin Dashboard Features:

+- **Restaurant Verification:**
+  - Provide the admin with a list of registered restaurants awaiting verification.
+  - Implement functionality for the admin to approve or reject restaurant registrations based on predefined criteria.

 ### Features Yet to be Implemented:

 As Foodly is currently in the prototype stage, some features are yet to be implemented.
 We plan to enhance the app with the following features in future updates:

-- **Cart and Checkout:**

-  - Allow students to review their selected items in the cart.
-  - Implement a checkout process for placing orders.
+- **Secure Transactions:**

+  - Implement a secure payment gateway to facilitate transactions between users and restaurants.
+  - Ensure compliance with industry standards for payment security to protect user data and financial information.

-- **Enhanced Restaurant Order Management:**
+- **Order Management:**

-  - Provide a comprehensive view of order details for restaurants.
-  - Allow restaurants to update order status to reflect progress (e.g., pending, on the way).
+  - Develop order tracking and management capabilities to enable users to monitor the status of their transactions.
+  - Implement features for refunds, order history, and receipts to enhance transparency and accountability.

+- **Convenience and Accessibility:**
+  - Enable users to log in to Foodly using their existing Google accounts, streamlining the authentication process.
+  - Reduce friction during the sign-up/login process by offering a familiar and convenient login option.

 ## Team Members